crosslibs/covid19-india-bigquery/README.md

 ```

-### Now you can use this table to load data from MoHFW website / API already deployed
+### Now you can use this table to write data from MoHFW website or other historical data

-# Build and Start the service
+# Build and Start the APIs

 ## Run locally